O ur Founder, William H. “Bill” Ottley

 “If skydiving continues to grow as it has for the last 50 years, I can’t imagine where the sport will be 50 years from now.
 We must preserve our history while we can”

-Having served in the White House as Director of International Programs on the National Security Council Staff, Chris went on to train former President George Herbert Walker Bush to skydive four years later.
+Having served in the White House as Director of International Programs on the National Security Council Staff, Chris went on to organize and participate in the first two skydives of former President George Herbert Walker Bush.
 His 28 years of service in the U.S. Army included two combat tours in Southeast Asia, service with infantry, armor, airborne, intelligence, Ranger and Special Forces units, and a tour as commander of the U.S. Army Parachute Team, the “Golden Knights.”
-Following his military service he became executive director of the U. S. Parachute Association, where he remained for more than thirteen years.
+Following his military service, he became executive director of the U. S. Parachute Association, where he remained for more than thirteen years.
 Chris now resides in Accomac, Virginia, with his wife Conny.
 He holds USPA license D-1765 and has made more than 3,000 skydives.
 He received a B.S.
 (Engineering) from the U.S. Military Academy, an M.S. in Operations Research (Engineering) from the Navy Postgraduate School, and a Master of Military Arts and Science from the U.S. Army Command and General Staff College.
-Currently, he is chair of the museum’s Building & Exhibit Design Committee.
+Currently, he is chair of the Facilities Committee which is responsible for the design and construction of the International Skydiving Museum and it's exhibits.

 Lee Schlichtemeier, D-16256 | Treasurer